YuLiumt/ZettelKasten/Notebook/Einstein Toolkit.md

 The Einstein Toolkit is a free, publicly available, community-driven General Relativity (GR) code based on the [[Cactus]] Framework.

+The Einstein Toolkit uses a distributed development model where its software modules are either developed, distributed and supported by the core maintainers team, or by individual groups.
+Where modules are provided by external groups, the Einstein Toolkit maintainers provide quality control for modules for inclusion in the toolkit and coordinate support and releases.
+While the core of the toolkit is a set of Cactus thorns.

 ## Download, Configure, and Build

+- Requirements
+	- **Client tools for Source Code Repositories:** SVN and git
+	- **Compilers:** C, C++ and Fortran 90
+	- **MPI implementation:** This is needed for the Carpet driver.
+	- **Standard development tools:** Python, Perl, etc.
+- [[GetComponents]] is used to fetch the components of the Einstein Toolkit.
-The recommended way to compile the Einstein Toolkit is to use the [[Simulation Factory]].
+- The recommended way to compile the Einstein Toolkit is to use the [[Simulation Factory]].

 ## Computational Units (CU)

 All computations have been done in normalized computational units (hereafter denoted as CU) in which $c=G=M_{\odot}=1$.

-The spacetime metric evolution is performed by the McLachlan module, implementing a 3 + 1 dimensional split of the Einstein Equations using the BSSN-NOK formalism.

-The General Relativistic Hydrodynamics (GRHD) equations are solved by the module **GRHydro**.

 ## Tools